Illinois transgender woman sues to move to women's prison

 Deon "Strawberry" Hampton has sued the agency multiple times and has been transferred to four different facilities in the last year.
 Hampton currently resides at the Dixon Correctional Facility, after spending time at the Lawrence Correctional Center where other transgender inmates live.

-Hampton's attorney says abuse has continued regardless of where her client has been sent.
+Hampton's attorney Vanessa del Valle said abuse has continued regardless of where her client has been sent.

+"For nearly five months while she was housed at Menard, officers constantly verbally harassed Plaintiff and sexually and physically abused her_and had other detainees beat her_both because of her gender and in retaliation for complaints she filed against officers at Pinckneyville," says Hampton's amended complaint.

 Hampton settled a lawsuit in January against members of the Menard Correctional Center.
 A separate suit against Pinckneyville Correctional Center officials will be heard March 16, 2020.